MyPortugalHoliday.com

 10) The abandoned village of Calhau das Achadas

-Reaching Calhau das Achadas feels like discovering a secret that Madeira tried to keep hidden.
-This remote hamlet on the wild western tip tells a poignant story of isolation, survival, and the changing face of rural Madeira that extends far beyond its dramatic cliff-top setting.
+Calhau das Achadas is one of Madeira's most unusual destinations: a remote hamlet on the wild western tip of the island that tells a poignant story of isolation, survival and the changing face of rural life.

-Until 2003, this tiny farming community was completely cut off from the modern world, accessible only by treacherous boat journeys or grueling cliff-face climbs.
-Families here lived as their ancestors had for centuries: growing potatoes and corn in terraced plots carved from the clifftops, raising goats, and living entirely off the land and sea.
+Until 2003, this tiny farming community was completely cut off from the modern world.
+Residents could reach the outside world only by treacherous boat journeys or gruelling climbs up the cliff face.
+Families here lived much as their ancestors had for centuries, growing potatoes and maize in terraced plots carved from the clifftops, raising goats, and surviving almost entirely from the land and sea.

 Achadas da Cruz madeira